“You are a failure.”

 Then why do you say these things to yourself?

 We are often harder on—and crueler to—ourselves than we are with other people.
 We hold ourselves to higher standards and berate ourselves more.
 What’s the effect?
 Depression, low self-worth, and deep feelings of shame.
+Self-efficacy is the belief we have in our own abilities, specifically our ability to meet the challenges ahead of us and complete a task successfully.

 Here are four antidotes: